 Complementing this, the UltraSharp profile cutter gives us unparalleled edge quality and clarity when cutting slots, holes and other internal geometries on small parts that may have once been beyond our scope.
 We used to subcontract out any work smaller than 120mm, with the RUR2500 we have brought this work in-house, slashed subcontract costs and reduced the associated lead-times by 4-5 days."

-The new RUR2500 has been dedicated to stainless steel profiles, so its nitrogen and oxygen fuel configuration doesn’t have to be continuously changed over.
-Furthermore, the new oxyfuel RUR2500 also has an argon gas feed for etching components.
-As Mr Derbyshire continues: "We also wanted the machine to have an etching facility, this allows us to mark parts with identity numbers and reference codes to customer requirements.
+Mr Derbyshire continues: "We also wanted the machine to have an etching facility, this allows us to mark parts with identity numbers and reference codes to customer requirements.
 We are also etching datum spots for customers that want to drill or machine their profiles as a secondary operation.
 The changeover from cutting to etching is completely automated and seamless, thanks to the touch screen Burny 10 CNC control unit.
 We only have to enter our material types and cutting parameters and the control unit does the rest."